ankushbnayak/Loan-prediction-project/README.md

 ```
 **53.85642282094781**

-### Now we print the values of coefficients.
-These coefficients can be used to find the value of loan amount that the user can take given the user's marital status, education, number of dependents, and employments.
+**Now we print the values of coefficients.
+These coefficients can be used to find the value of loan amount that the user can take given the user's details**

 ```
 coeff=pd.DataFrame(lm.coef_,x.columns,columns=['Coefficient'])